Ecorte/Ecorte/README.md

 ### Hi there 👋
-I’m Ecorte and i'm 15.
+I’m Ecorte and I'm 15.
 I code dumb stuff but sometimes they are pretty cool.

 - 🔭 I’m currently working on my discord bot.